aschenbrenera/pf2e_rules/PF2e/Feats/Skill Feats/General/Level 1/Battle Medicine.md

 **Description:** You can patch up wounds, even in combat.
 ## Mechanical Rules

-- Attempt a [[Medicine]] check with the same DC as for [[Treat Wounds]] and restore the corresponding amount of HP; this doesn’t remove the wounded condition.
+- Attempt a [[Medicine]] check with the same DC as for [[Treat Wounds]] and restore the corresponding amount of HP.
+	- This doesn’t remove the wounded condition.
 	- As with Treat Wounds, you can attempt checks against higher DCs if you have the minimum proficiency rank.
 - The target is then immune to your Battle Medicine for 1 day.
 This does not make them immune to, or otherwise count as, Treat Wounds.

 ## Leads To